 The Dean of The Graduate School, in conjunction with the University Graduate Council, exercises overall review and supervision of graduate programs conducted in the colleges.
 Each college is responsible for developing graduate programs consistent with the highest professional standards of the respective fields.
-Academic programs are in the hands of competent faculty enjoying national and international reputations.
+To provide access to certain fields of study, some colleges and departments offer master's degree programs at various locations and online.
+All academic programs are in the hands of competent faculty enjoying national and international reputations.

-The descriptions of graduate programs offered in the colleges attest to the variety of intellectual opportunities and the unique challenges of this University.
+The descriptions of graduate programs offered in the colleges attest to the variety of intellectual opportunities provided by this University.
 Information on the requirements of any given major may be found in the pages which follow in this section and in the sections describing the individual colleges, departments, and schools.